Architecture | Hexagonal vs Clean Architecture in Spring Boot

 Clean Architecture

-Clean Architecture introduces concentric layers with strict dependency rules.
-It emphasises use cases and entities and can be more prescriptive in structure.
+Clean Architecture introduces concentric dependency layers with strict inward-pointing rules.
+It emphasises use cases as first-class citizens alongside entities, and provides more prescriptive guidance on layer responsibilities.

 Strengths:

-In Spring Boot systems, I tend to start with Hexagonal Architecture.
-It gives me flexibility without unnecessary ceremony.
-When systems grow large or teams expand, I selectively introduce Clean Architecture concepts where they add clarity.
+In Spring Boot systems, I start with Hexagonal Architecture.
+It gives flexibility without unnecessary ceremony, and the port/adapter model maps directly to the Spring component model.
+When systems grow large, or when teams expand to the point where boundary ambiguity causes friction, I layer in Clean Architecture concepts where they add genuine clarity — not as a rewrite, but as a targeted evolution.